ArinzeGit/Advice-Generator-App/README.md

 - [React](https://react.dev/) - JavaScript library
 - [Node.js](https://nodejs.org/) - JavaScript runtime environment
 - [Vite](https://vitejs.dev/) - React build tool with local development server
+- [Advice Slip JSON API](https://api.adviceslip.com/) - API that generates random advice

 ### What I learned

 - I learned how to consume `APIs`.
-After reading the documentation, I used the `fetch()` function to make HTTP requests to the [Advice Slip JSON API](https://api.adviceslip.com/) endpoints.
+After reading the documentation, I used the `fetch()` function to make `HTTP requests` to the [Advice Slip JSON API](https://api.adviceslip.com/) endpoints.
 On receiving response, data is processed to extract the advice and ID used to update the `state` of the app.
-I also wrote code to handle errors.
+I also wrote code to `handle errors`.
-  - I also learned that I could pass the function that makes the API call and updates the state to the button as `props` so that the button can be used to trigger the state change.
+  - I also learned that I could pass the `function` that makes the `API call` and updates the state to the `button` as `props` so that the button can be used to trigger the state change.
+In my case, the `getAdvice` function.

 ```js
 import { useState } from "react";